 James T. Gardner, PhD, Founder, CEO

-Dr. James T. Gardner is the founder and executive director of Good Karma Bikes (GKB), the largest nonprofit bicycle community center in the United States.
-Since founding GKB in July 2009, Dr. Gardner has transformed what began as an effort to provide reliable transportation to homeless and low-wage workers into a comprehensive program that builds self-esteem and provides valuable job skills in bicycle repair, maintenance, eCommerce, and retail.
+James T. Gardner (Jim) is the founder and executive director of Good Karma Bikes, the largest nonprofit bike community center in the United States.
+Since founding Good Karma Bikes in July 2009, Jim has transformed what began as an effort to provide reliable transportation to homeless and low-wage workers into a comprehensive program that builds self-esteem and provides valuable job skills in bike repair, maintenance, eCommerce and retail.

 Education and Professional Background

-In 1995, Dr. Gardner moved to the Bay Area to work at Applied Materials, launching a career that spans multiple high-tech industries including flat panel displays, 3D monitors, nanoparticle synthesis, water and energy conservation, and environmental protection.
+In 1995, Jim moved to the Bay Area to work at Applied Materials, launching a career that spans multiple high-tech industries including flat panel displays, 3D monitors, nanoparticle synthesis, water and energy conservation, and environmental protection.

 Founding Good Karma Bikes

-After experiencing setbacks with four startups, Dr. Gardner had a moment of clarity when he encountered a homeless individual riding an unsafe bicycle.
-What began as informal bicycle repairs in a local park evolved into Good Karma Bikes, a registered nonprofit organization that has served over 51,000 clients and provided $4.1 million in community aid.
+After experiencing setbacks with four startups, Jim had a moment of clarity when he encountered a homeless individual riding an unsafe bike.
+What began as informal bike repairs in a local park evolved into Good Karma Bikes, a registered nonprofit organization that has served over 51,000 clients and provided $4.1 million in community aid.

-To better serve his mission, Dr. Gardner obtained a certificate in nonprofit executive management from Georgetown University and a business certificate from the University of Pennsylvania’s Wharton School of Business.
+To better serve his mission, Jim obtained a certificate in nonprofit executive management from Georgetown University and a business certificate from the University of Pennsylvania’s Wharton School of Business.

 Technical Expertise